davejacobs/letters-web/app/views/api.md

 If you think about it, Letters is a library dedicated to side effects.
 It wants to stay out of your logic, to keep clear of application state.
 The purpose of Letters is to give you a window into an otherwise closed pipeline or code path, and to make that window as easy as possible to set up and tear down.

-Letters shouldn't stay in your code base, so it takes the liberty of patching Ruby's core data structures.
+Letters shouldn't stay in your code base, so it takes the liberty of patching `Object`.
 This happens when you enter:

     require "letters"

-If you don't want to patch these classes, you can patch classes and objects a la carte:
+If you don't want to patch everything, you can patch classes and objects a la carte:

     require "letters/patch"
+    Letters.patch!
+Hash
     obj = Object.new
     Letters.patch! obj